Malcolm Slaney

 | I was able to help Michele Covell do some

-time-compression of audio.
-Lots of people know how to
+neat work on time-compression of audio.
+Lots of people

-of the speech signal can be compressed the most?
-This
+speech signal can be compressed the most?
+This paper

-good technique and shows how to test the resulting
+describes a good technique and shows how to test the

 Conference